snozbot/fungus/Assets/Fungus/Docs/_2_pages.md

 1. Ensure there are at least two Page objects in your Room.
 2. Add public Page properties to your Room script and setup references to each Page in the Room.
-3. Use the [SetPage](@ref Fungus.GameController.SetPage) command to control which Page will be used for text rendering.
+3. Use the [SetPage](@ref Fungus.GameController.SetPage) command to control which Page rect will be used for rendering text.

 ## C# code example
 ~~~~~~~~~~~~~~~~~~~~